GSA/ficam-playbooks/_piv/pivi_for_issuers.md

 interoperability with the Federal Government PIV infrastructure.
 This document’s scope is limited to the issuance of PIV-Interoperable credentials; federal departments and agencies must continue to make their own authorization determination to allow or deny access when a PIV-Interoperable credential is used for authentication.

 This document advocates a set of minimum requirements for PIV-Interoperable credentials that can be trusted by the Federal Government, and details solutions to the four barriers to interoperability that currently challenge Federal government.
 These four barriers are as follows:
+1. **Common terminology for identity credentials and issuers** – To ensure consistency, a lexicon for differentiating a PIV credential from a credential interoperable with PIV infrastructure, and the differences between Non-Federal and Federal Issuers, has been developed.
+2. **Assured identity** – The fundamental purpose of an identity credential is to establish the identity of the credential holder.
+Therefore, an identity credential must be issued in a federated model and consistent manner which provides the Federal Government with a requisite level of identity assurance.
+3. **Technical requirements** – For identity credentials to be interoperable with the federal PIV infrastructure, basic technological requirements must be met.
+4. **Security and auditing** – The boundaries for auditing and compliance requirements require clarification for federal agencies.

+For additional information concerning this document, please contact icam@gsa.gov.

 # 1. Introduction
 ## 1.1 Background